Digital repatriation: Mukurtu CMS

 Mukurtu CMS is a software specifically designed for managing and sharing digital heritage in culturally relevant and ethically minded ways.
 Originally designed in 2007 for the Warumungu people in Australia, Mukurtu CMS has become a popular tool for designing digital archives for Indigenous communities worldwide.
-This software is open sourced, meaning it is free and can be shaped to meet the needs of different communities.
+This software is open-sourced, meaning it is free and can be shaped to meet the needs of different communities.
 Mukurtu CMS places the needs and concerns of Indigenous communities at the forefront of its structure and function.
-It has options for expanded and multiple sets of metadata that are parallel to one another, meaning there is not a hierarchy or standard type of metadata.
+It has options for expanded and multiple sets of metadata that are parallel to one another, meaning there is no hierarchy or standard type of metadata.

 Local Contexts

 This organization began in 2010 to address intellectual property and cultural heritage within Indigenous communities, particularly in a digital capacity.
-Through a combination of legal and educational options, Local Contexts helps shift cultural authority back to Indigenous communities.
-One of this organization's more prominent tools is the Local Contexts Traditional Knowledge Labels, or TK Labels, which institutions can utilize in digital collections to allow communities to designate certain material as restricted for access or use.
+Through a combination of legal and educational options, Local Contexts help shift cultural authority back to Indigenous communities.
+One of this organization's more prominent tools is the Local Contexts Traditional Knowledge Labels, or TK Labels, which institutions can utilize in digital collections to allow communities to designate certain materials as restricted for access or use.
 There are currently eighteen labels that help control access.
 For example, the TK Secret/Sacred label lets users know that the material contains secret or sacred information.
 The labels are meant to be customizable to individual communities, allowing each community to define what a label means to them.

 Examples

-The National Museum of the American Indian (USA) and the Museum of New Zealand Te Papa Tongarewa have been particularly active in bicultural co-curation of digital material.
-There have also been several successful digital repatriation projects that enable Indigenous communities to manage their own digital materials, which helps limit who can access culturally sensitive materials.
+The National Museum of the American Indian (USA) and the Museum of New Zealand Te Papa Tongarewa have been particularly active in the bicultural co-curation of digital material.
+There have also been several successful digital repatriation projects that enable originating communities to manage their own digital materials, which helps limit who can access culturally sensitive materials.